MinecraftPro-glitch/SimpleScroll-TurboWarp-Extension/README.md

 ## Installation
 1. Open TurboWarp.
 2. Download the file SimpleScroll.js
 3. Load the extension via TurboWarp custom Javascript extensions in a custom extension environment.
-MAKE SURE TO TICK THE "RUN WITHOUT SANDBOX" TICK, OR THE EXTENSION WILL _NOT_ WORK!
+MAKE SURE TO TICK THE "**_RUN WITHOUT SANDBOX_**" TICK, OR THE EXTENSION WILL _NOT_ WORK!
 4. The extension will now be available for use in your TurboWarp project.

 ## Blocks